Healthdirect Free Australian health advice you can count on.

 What are dairy foods?

-Dairy foods are products such milk, yoghurt and cheese.
-Most dairy foods come from cow's milk, although some are made from the milk of sheep, goats and other animals.
+Dairy foods are products such as milk, yoghurt and cheese.
+Most dairy foods come from cow's milk.
+Other sources of dairy foods can be the milk of sheep, goats and other animals.

-Dairy foods are rich in many essential vitamins and minerals, in particular calcium.
-As part of a balanced diet, dairy foods contribute to strong bones and help you stay healthy.
+Dairy foods are rich in many essential vitamins and minerals.
+They are especially rich in calcium.
+Dairy foods are an important part of a balanced diet.
+They help build strong bones and keep you healthy.

 Dairy foods provide many nutrients, including:

-Dairy foods can also help reduce blood pressure, and the risk of heart disease, stroke and some cancers.
+It helps to grow strong bones and can also help reduce blood pressure.
+Dairy foods can also lower your risk of heart disease, stroke and some cancers.

-How to get more dairy in your diet
+How do I get more dairy in my diet?

 • 1 cup (250ml) of milk